Coastal Plain Pondshores

-Acidic, nutrient-poor kettle ponds and their shores in glacial outwash that are fed by groundwater and precipitation.
-Seasonal and inter-annual variation in fluctuating water levels lead to results in regular flooding and exposure of the pondshores, resulting in a unique plant community.
+This habitat is characterized by acidic, nutrient-poor kettle ponds and their shores in glacial outwash that are fed by groundwater and precipitation.
+Fluctuating water levels lead to regular flooding and exposure of the pondshores, resulting in a unique plant community.

 Coastal Plain Pond